 The good news about all of this is that removing this corrosion is actually extremely easy.
 It takes almost no tools or technical know-how.
 Here’s how you do it.

-First, you need to remove the battery cables.
 This is actually the most technical step of the whole process, and requires a small adjustable wrench.
 Loosen the nut on the side of the battery cable.
 Soon, the cable will loosen up.
 Once that happens, you should be able to slide it off the terminal.

 Cleaning the battery terminals (and possibly the cable) involved taking a small, stainless-steel wire brush and basically scouring the terminals to get the sulfate off.
 It might scuff up the terminal a little, but don’t worry: you’re not damaging the battery at all!
 Scrub the terminals until the corrosion has been removed.
 In stronger cases, you can add a dab of toothpaste, believe it or not, to help.
 If you don’t want to scrub, you can also spray a battery terminal cleaning agent.